OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/multiaccountlinking/README.txt

 "https://localhost:8443/openidm/managed/assignment?_action=create"</userinput></screen>
 ++++

-Now repeat the process for the Customer assignment, with the value set to the `Chat Users` group:
+Now repeat the process for the `insured` assignment, with the value set to the `Chat Users` group:

 ++++
 <screen>$ <userinput>curl \